GU4243-ADS/project-2-predictive-modelling-group4/README.md

 + Project summary: [a short summary]

-NEXT STEPS\n
+NEXT STEPS<br />
-Neural Network package in R for image recognition\n Logistic Regression\n
+Neural Network package in R for image recognition<br />
+Logistic Regression<br />
-Search internet for other image recognition libraries in R\n
+Search internet for other image recognition libraries in R<br />